GAA-UAM/scikit-fda/docs/modules/preprocessing/registration.rst

 the simplest case, a simple shift in the time scale.
 This often happens because the time at which the recording process begins is arbitrary, and is unrelated to the beginning of the interesting segment of the data.
-In the `Shift Registration Example <../auto_examples/plot_shift_registration_basis.html>`_ it is shown the basic usage of this methods applied to periodic data.
+In the :ref:`sphx_glr_auto_examples_plot_shift_registration_basis.py` example is shown the basic usage of this method.

 .. autosummary::
    :toctree: autosummary

-   skfda.preprocessing.registration.shift_registration
-   skfda.preprocessing.registration.shift_registration_deltas
+   skfda.preprocessing.registration.ShiftRegistration

 Landmark Registration